-The borrower may voluntarily repay the Repricing Term Loans and the Incremental Term Loans (collectively, the "Term Loans") at any time, without prepayment premium or penalty, subject to customary "breakage" costs with respect to LIBOR rate loans.
+The borrower may voluntarily repay the Repricing Term Loans and the Incremental Term Loans at any time, without prepayment premium or penalty, subject to customary "breakage" costs with respect to LIBOR rate loans.
 The Incremental Term Loans will mature on July 12, 2023, the same maturity date as the Repricing Term Loans and prior senior secured term loans.